 - Measuring political concepts (quantifying concepts, units of analysis, measurement error).

-- Measures of Association (correlation, chi-squared test).
+- Measures of Association (chi-square test and correlation).

 - Linear Regression (assumptions, ordinary least squares, F-test, t-test on the single coefficient significance, categorical explanatory variables).